-If you want to create a better future for yourself and your company, be a better problem solver.
+If you want to create a better future for yourself and your company, be a better problem solver.#problem-solving

 The phrase problem solving isn’t as appealing as the word innovation to management consultants.
 The word innovation evokes optimism about a better future, whereas problem solving usually means ‘cleaning a mess created by someone else’.
 Further, problem solving involves investigating about the triggers (persons, events) that lead to the current mess, which means going back to the past.

 Who wants to go back to past, especially if it is a troublesome one?
 Shouldn’t we be progressing forward?
 Isn’t that what we aspire?
 So why should we learn problem solving at all?

 Problem solving techniques are applied to wide variety of situations.
 Contrary to what the word signify, problem solving isn’t only about the past.
 The techniques are also about creating the future.
 In the context of the present discussion (Is problem solving tying us to the past?), I’m categorizing the spectrum of problem solving into just three: